 .so (Unix/Linux), .dll (Windows)

-When a program that uses a dynamic library starts, the operating system’s loader performs the following steps:
+When a program that uses a dynamic library is started, the OS loader performs these steps:

-Read the executable’s import table to determine which shared objects are required.
+Read the executable’s import table to discover which shared objects are required.

-Map the shared object into the process’s address space (usually using mmap on Unix‑like systems).
+Map the shared object into the process’s address space (typically with mmap on Unix‑like systems).

-Resolve symbol addresses – the loader patches the program’s code so that calls to library functions jump to the correct locations.
+Resolve symbols – the loader patches the program so that calls to library functions jump to the correct memory addresses.

-Dynamic libraries often use semantic versioning to indicate compatibility:
+Dynamic libraries usually follow semantic versioning to signal API compatibility:

 Major version – incompatible API changes.